teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 change and must remain unchanged.
 Rollback remains policy `off`, disable, then unload.

+MB781 promotes `short-content-v3` on development `#test` with one explicit trusted HTTPS endpoint and only the `http.fetch`, `irc.reply` and `storage.kv` grants.
+Observe is silent and repository-write-free; on returns one bounded scalar and advances one namespaced repository revision.
+A clean restart must restore the exact policy and zero-failure runtime while every pre-existing ledger entry remains unchanged.
+Immediate rollback remains policy `off`, disable, then unload; production receives no policy.

 An IRC `update now` is also a restart boundary.
 Since MB772, the updater reads `plugins.DATA_DIR` from the selected private configuration.
 If that directory is internal to the release tree, it is copied after shutdown and before the